geobreed/zettelnotes/summary/(WIKI) Motivation.md

 A few field of motivation research is on business with [[ The Work Motivation]] and on education with [[The Learning Motivation]].
 Including difference intrinsic and extrinsic effect.

-Motivational Reason are practical reason Agent to prefer certain course of action.
+Motivational Reason are practical reason for Agent to prefer certain course of action.
 Contrasted with normative reason that decide what Agent should do from impartial point of view.
+For example, Jane has high blood pressure a normative reason to not eat chocolate.
+But Jane has motivational reason to eat chocolate.